vickyzhang7/Seckill-Mall/README.md

 10. **Settings**: Allows administrators to configure system settings.

 This project is developed using Spring Boot and MyBatis and is containerized for deployment using Docker.

-For more information, you can explore the project's code and documentation on [GitHub](https://github.com/your-mall-project-repo).